 The SKA is a project that drives that evolution.
 There are very few projects in science generally, not just in astrophysics, that have data sizes like the SKA.
 This means that, to even make it work, we need to change the way we analyse, transport and store those data.
 And nearly every innovation that we make for the SKA can be translated to data elsewhere.

-See Anna in the SKA trailer promoting the project:
+See Anna in the 2016 SKA trailer: